hackclub/hackclub/workshops/login_auth/README.md

 So in this way you can record users for restricted login 🔒.

-Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/), [Repl.it](https://repl.it) and even [Firebase](https://firebase.google.com/).
+Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/), [Repl.it](https://repl.it) and even [FIREBASE](https://firebase.google.com/).

-Here i am going with Firebase.
+Here i am going with FIREBASE.

-### Hosting webpage in firebase 🌐 -
+### Hosting webpage in FIREBASE 🌐 -

 Hosting part is totally optional!

-For hosting your webpage in firebase you need to go to `Hosting` tab in the `Develop` section.
+For hosting your webpage in FIREBASE you need to go to `Hosting` tab in the `Develop` section.

 ![Hosting](https://cloud-ph3x9zqi5.vercel.app/15.png)